arcus/education_modules/_module_templates/standard_module_template.md

 You can also embed local videos, just as with images: `!?[An embedded video.](vid/intro.mp4 "This is its subtitle")`

-In theory, you should be able to embed just about anything.
-Read more [here](https://liascript.github.io/course/?https://raw.githubusercontent.com/LiaScript/docs/master/README.md#24).

-You can also include movies, audio, and any other embedded content in galleries just by putting the links for them all in a paragraph.

 ## Including highlight boxes